JustinBeckwith/wazstagram/README.md

 1. ##### Use [nconf](https://github.com/flatiron/nconf) to store secrets.
 Look at the .gitignore.

 	If you're going to build a site like this, you are going to need to store a few secrets.
-The backend includes things like the Instagram API key, my Windows Azure Storage account key, and my Service Bus keys.
+The backend includes things like the Instagram API key, my Microsoft Azure Storage account key, and my Service Bus keys.
 I create a keys.json file to store this, though you could add it to the environment.
 I include an example of this file with the project.  **DO NOT CHECK THIS FILE INTO GITHUB!**  Seriously, [don't do that](https://github.com/blog/1390-secrets-in-the-code).
 Also, pay **close attention** to my [.gitignore file](https://github.com/JustinBeckwith/wazstagram/blob/master/.gitignore).
 You don't want to check in any *.cspkg or *.csx files, as they contain archived versions of your site that are generated while running the emulator and deploying.
 Those archives contain your keys.json file.
 That having been said - nconf does makes it really easy to read stuff from your config:

 	```javascript
 	// read in keys and secrets